pete-dnae/assay-screening-proj/docs/design/web-app/script-parser-spec.md

 E.g.
     V 1

-It is an error if field[1] cannot be parsed as an integer (not a float).
+It is an error if field[1] cannot be parsed as a number.

-It is an error if the extracted integer does not match the hard-coded version of the parser's source code.
+It is an error if the extracted number does not match the hard-coded version of the parser's source code.

 ## Stateful Parsing